Sweden and sustainability

 An environmental pioneer

 The first country in the world to pass an environmental protection act in 1967, Sweden also hosted the first UN conference on the global environment in 1972.
 Since then, Sweden has not looked back, managing to grow its economy substantially while reducing carbon emissions and limiting pollution.
-Around 60 per cent of Sweden’s national energy supply comes from renewables, and a thorough legislation aims at further reducing greenhouse gas emissions.
+Around 60 per cent of Sweden’s national energy supply comes from renewables, and thorough legislation aims at further reducing emissions.

-For more than a decade, Sweden has been in the top ten of the globally respected Environmental Performance Index produced by Columbia and Yale universities, with exceptionally clean air and clean water alongside its low emissions.
+For more than a decade, Sweden has been in the top ten of the respected Environmental Performance Index produced by Columbia and Yale universities, with exceptionally clean air and clean water alongside its low emissions.

-Ambitious goals for sustainability
+Ambitious goals for sustainability in Sweden

 Statistics Sweden offers a breakdown of emissions of air pollutants in Sweden over time.